Reza Farahan And Mercedes ‘MJ’ Javid Don’t Give Shervin Roohparvar And Annalise Carbone Much Hope

 “No they do.”

 Last season on Shahs of Sunset, Shervin Roohparvar and Annalise Carbone, a model from Australia, were shown going on an awkward date.
 Despite that initial awkwardness, they continued dating and embarked on a long-distance relationship, which is playing out on the current season.
-Yet not all have been well with Shervin and Annalise, for there have been allegations that Shervin cheated on Annalise.
+Yet not all has been well with Shervin and Annalise, for there have been allegations that Shervin cheated on Annalise.

 In an episode that aired a few weeks ago, a friend of Golnesa “GG” Gharachedaghi’s, Tara Radcliffe, claimed that she had sex with Shervin.
 Even more damaging, GG herself claimed that Shervin told her that he had sex with Tara.
 Yet Shervin, when confronted by his co-stars, denied being unfaithful to Annalise.

 Why In All Bloody Hell Would Shervin Cheat On His Gorgeous Sweet Girlfriend Annalise For This? ???? #Shahs pic.twitter.com/HNrIq0Yjan